Imbolc 2025: Honoring the Pagan Blessings of Midwinter

 What is Imbolc?

-Imbolc is a fire festival celebrating the halfway point between Winter Solstice and the Spring Equinox.
-It also honors the hearth, home, sheep giving milk again, and themes of renewal.
+Imbolc is a fire festival celebrating the halfway point between Winter Solstice and Spring Equinox.
+It also honors the hearth, home, and renewal.
+It celebrates sheep giving milk again.

 Imbolc, also called Oimelc, (Middle Irish, probably literally, “milking”), ancient Celtic religious festival, celebrated on February 1 to mark the beginning of spring.